ngua/rumps/TODOS/dsl.md

 ; RUMPS uses standard comparison operators
 IF age >= 18 AND age <= 65 {
   SET category = "Working Age"
 }

-; Unicode operators also supported for mathematical clarity IF x ∈ validSet AND y ≠ 0 {
-  SET result = x / y
-}
 ```